Paol0B/AzureDevOps/docs/USAGE_EXAMPLES.md

    - Click **"Approve"** button if you're satisfied
    - Click **"Open in Browser"** if you need to leave detailed comments
    - Or click **"Abandon"** if the PR should be closed

+7. **Follow the timeline (optional)**
+   - Open the timeline view to see updates, comments, and approvals in order
+   - Use it to understand the review history without leaving the IDE

+---

+## Visualizing a Pipeline Run

+### Scenario: You want a full pipeline view without opening the browser

+**Steps:**

+1. **Open the "Azure DevOps Pipelines" tool window**
+   - Look for it on the left side tool windows

+2. **Select a pipeline**
+   - Choose the pipeline you want to inspect

+3. **Open a run**
+   - Click the latest run to load its details

+4. **Use the pipeline diagram**
+   - Explore stages, jobs, and steps in the visualization
+   - Hover or click nodes to see status and timing

+5. **Open logs when needed**
+   - Click a job or step to open the log view
+   - Use search in the log tab to find errors quickly

 ---